 Your home page needs to have a simple and effective call to action.
 You want your visitors to move further into your site, not bounce away.

 Has your vision or mission changed?
 This year, I decided to separate my business and personal brand, which meant a new brand and message for each.
 One avenue focuses on processes and systems while the other tech geek goodness, so we had to adjust our strategies for each.

-Your site needs to reinforce your current brand and the content needs to support the message.
+Your site must reinforce your current brand, and the content must support the message.

 Not sure if this is the case?
 Go to your blog page or any highly trafficked page.
 Take a good look at the elements on the page.

 Do your images support the mood and vibe of your message as well as capture the reader’s attention?
 How about the colors you are using?
 Your fonts and colors should also reflect your brand and the vibe you are trying to give.
 Icons and illustrations help with this too.
 Or you may be a minimal brand, so text with a few sprinkled enhancements will do.

 Your website is a statement.
 Your statement.
 What’s it saying about who you are and the message you are conveying?